- Professor of Materials Science and Engineering

 Professor Randall utilizes a combination of the material science approaches of structural-property-process-performance relations and coupling these with material physics to understand and design future generation electroceramic materials and devices.
 Specific materials the group is studying are ferroelectric and related materials, microwave, and piezoelectric materials in a variety of different forms, ranging from crystal structure, composition, particle and grain size, bulk, film and composites are considered.

-The above approach has proven extremely useful in the education of our students and the research conclusions have attracted collaborations with leading international electroceramic based companies.
+The above approach has proven extremely useful in the education of our students, and the research conclusions have attracted collaborations with leading international electroceramic based companies, working on advanced concepts for materials having to work under extreme conditions.